Congratulations on being accepted to an Alliance program!

 District of Columbia

 San Francisco, CA

-Here are our answers to some frequently asked questions about passports and visas.
-If you still can't find what you're looking for, we're happy to talk to you!
+Here are some frequently asked questions about passports and visas.
+Please read through these and if you still can't find what you're looking for, we'd be happy to talk to you!

 YES!!!!
 Please visit the U.S. State Department travel pages for the most up-to-date information regarding passport application and fees.
 If you don't have a passport, you should apply for one immediately when you begin to think about studying abroad.